dvrpc/workforce-to-warehouse/README.md

 - gdal/ogr2ogr

 It's also worth noting that some of the input and output scripts utilize the U: drive behind DVRPC's firewall.
-If you're replicating on another machine, you'll need to update the .env file and point to your own warehouse data and your own path for outputs.
+If you're replicating on another machine (not behind DVRPC firewall), you'll need to update the .env file and point to your own warehouse data and your own path for outputs.

 ## Installation/Setup